 "[B]oys typically define their masculinity predominantly in negative terms–as not feminine, not female, not like mother... this may be the source of boys' tendency to devalue the feminine in general, a pattern not paralleled by girls' views of masculinity.
 Research suggests that young boys' forceful contempt for anything feminine is a means of assuring themselves that they are truly masculine (Chodorow, 1989; Kantrowitz & Kalb, 1998)." –Julia T. Woods

-The craving for identity – to be know – drives us to fill it with something, but there is no clear path forward.
-In short, masculinity doesn’t need to be eradicated; it needs to grow up.
+But the masculine identity isn’t what needs to be eradicated; it just needs to grow up.
 If perpetually juvenile and toxic masculinity isn’t what we want, what kind of masculinity do we want?
-Hopefully, you and I can contribute to a cultural transformation by defining “holistic masculinity” clearly as a positive, inclusive and mature development of masculine identify for anyone who self-identifies as male.
+Hopefully, this contributes to a wider cultural conversation by defining “holistic masculinity” clearly as a positive, inclusive and mature development of masculine identify for anyone who self-identifies as male.

 “[B]oys who lack a strong, personal relationship with an adult male, masculine gender can be elusive and difficult to grasp (Ingrassia, 1995; Tyre, 2008).”–Julia T. Wood

-Immaturity cannot comprehend what the teacher means when he says, “Your weapons, you will not need them,” until it has been fundamentally transformed into maturity.
-Immaturity is blind to anything but itself.
-I believe this is the root of our collective problems; there are so few elders to teach us to grow beyond ourselves.
+Immaturity cannot comprehend what the teacher means when he says, “Your weapons, you will not need them,” —until— it has been fundamentally transformed into maturity.
+Immaturity simply has no reference for maturity.
+It’s blind to anything but itself.

 This, I believe, is the root of so many of our collective problems.
 We can trace so many of them back the scarcity of maturity.
 We need more wise elders who, because they’ve already know by experience, to teach us to grow beyond a world that resolves around our false self.